-Imperial County is rich in renewable resources-resources that have only been tapped to a limited extent.
+Imperial County is rich in renewable resources that have only been tapped to a limited extent.
 The demand for renewable resources has been growing dramatically nationwide in recent years, driven by concern about greenhouse gas emissions, higher fuel prices, and energy security.
-The dramatic increase in demand has been particularly pronounced in California, where the state's renewable portfolio standard (RPS) requires the utilities to acquire 33 percent of electricity from renewables by 2020.
-In addition, the Global Warming Solutions Act of 2006 is likely to further improve the economics of renewables, which are relatively emission-free.
+The dramatic increase in demand has been particularly pronounced in California, where the state's renewable portfolio standard (RPS) requires energy utilities to acquire 33 percent of electricity from renewables by 2020.
+Governor Jerry Brown's recent proposal to increase California's RPS to 50 percent by 2030; reduce petroleum use in cars and trucks by up to 50 percent; and double the efficiency of existing buildings has been met with much enthusiasm.
+Two pieces of legislation now under consideration, Assembly Bill 197 (Garcia) and Senate Bill 350 (De León), if passed, would ratchet California's RPS upward to 50 percent.
+In addition, new activity with the Global Warming Solutions Act of 2006 is likely to further improve the economics of renewables, which are relatively emission-free.
+Senate Bill 32 (Pavley), which requires California's State Air Control Board to approve a statewide greenhouse gas emission limit equivalent to 80 percent below the 1990 level (currently mandated by AB 32) by 2050, is being reviewed.
 Coincidently, the richness and diversity of resources coupled with the dramatic increase in demand for renewable energy, provides an excellent opportunity for renewable development for the county.
-As the provider of electricity in the county and as a publicly-owned utility, the Imperial Irrigation District (IID) is interested in both serving its customers' load with these resources and the economic development potential related to generation for loads outside of its service territory.
+As the provider of electricity in the county and as a publiclyowned utility, the Imperial Irrigation District (IID) is interested in both serving its customers' load with these resources and the economic development potential related to generation for loads outside of its service territory.

 The total technical potential is 42,283 megawatts for the county's renewable energy resources.
-As points of reference, the IID has a yearly peak load of approximately 1,000 MWs and the all-time peak demand for the California Independent System Operator (which serves most of California) is 50,270 MWs.
-The largest potential resource is solar, with 28,600 MW, followed by low-speed wind, 9,555 MWs, and geothermal, 2,488 MW.
-Note that these estimates are an estimate of total potential, and do not indicate anything about the timing of deployment.
+As points of reference, the IID has a yearly peak load of approximately 1,000 MWs and the all-time peak demand for the California Independent System Operator (which serves most of California) is 50,270 MWs (in 2006).
+According to the Renewable Energy Feasibility Study Final Report, commissioned by IID, the largest potential resources are solar, with 28,600 MW, followed by low-speed wind, 9,555 MWs, and geothermal, 2,488 MW.
+Note these numbers reflect an estimate of total technical potential, and do not indicate the timing of deployment.

 In recent years the growing demand for power on the Western Grid has made the Imperial County a mecca for discussion of renewable energy potential.
 With plenty of open space and sunshine most days of the year, the Valley has been described as ideal for solar and wind development.
 The seventeen existing geothermal plants generating about 600 megawatts of electricity are located in several of Imperial Valley's Known Geothermal Resource Areas, which are "considered by many to be the best opportunity for growth in California in the near term."
-(GEA) Since 2008, IVEDC has hosted the annual Imperial Valley Renewable Energy Summit to drive the green energy economy forward.
+(GEA) Since 2008, the Imperial Valley Economic Development Corporation (IVEDC) has hosted the annual Imperial Valley Renewable Energy Summit to drive the green energy economy forward.
 Continued development and increasing demand for renewable energy production have proven Imperial County is a leader in renewable energy generation.

-IID Strategic Transmission Expansion Plan
+IID Strategic Transmission Expansion Plan (STEP)

-IID has proposed a multiregional strategic transmission expansion alternative to the California Independent System Operator and WestConnect that, as proposed, would expand the export of renewable energy to the state and the Southwest region while ensuring that the district maintains its balancing authority, meets federal and state regulations and replaces generation lost by the retirement of the San Onofre Nuclear Generating Station.
+IID has proposed a multiregional strategic transmission expansion alternative to the California Independent System Operator (CAISO) and WestConnect that, as proposed, would expand the export of renewable energy to the state and the Southwest region while ensuring that the district maintains its balancing authority, meets federal and state regulations and replaces generation lost by the retirement of the San Onofre Nuclear Generating Station.